jsa4000/Cloud-Native-Application-Definition/helm/README.md

 * Use of HPA in order to scale by demand depending on metrics (CPU, Memory, etc.)
 * Create custom `Service Account` instead default (using `least-privilege` principle even `default` sa does not allow anything)
 * Configured health checks for `readinessProbe` and `livenessProbe`
+* Deployment strategies that allow you to update in a variety of ways depending on the needs of the system (`Rolling update` or `Recreate`)

 ```bash
 # Create App Chart using `--set-file` flag